hucebot/multipanda_ros2/README.md

 The `docker-compose.yaml` is set-up to mount inside the Docker some of the packages.
 This allows you to directly test your changes without re-building the Docker image.

+### Starting up the Franka
+- go the web GUI (prefer chromium) and unlock the joints (button)
+- gui>activate_FCI > press the dead-man button (midway)
+- then you can start the controller (see below)
+- if problems with gripper: settings>end-effetor>homing
+- shutdown: shutdown in the app first (then use the emergency stop)

 ### Run the `custom_cartesian_impedance_controller`

 The `custom_cartesian_impedance_controller` allows to control the EE equilibrium pose by publishing over the topic `/cartesian_impedance/equilibrium_pose` (`geometry_msgs.msg.PoseStamped`).
 For example, this is what is done by the interactive marker in Rviz.